 What began as an attempt to flee materialism has become one of the most popular, enduring cabinet designs.

 It’s also one of the easiest to recreate.
 Since Shakers built their own furniture, these cabinets are easy do-it-yourself projects that anyone can make.

 Adding plywood trim is an economical way to convert plain or outdated cabinets to Shaker style.
 Here’s how to do it:

 1. With a table saw, cut a sheet of 1/4-inch-thick plywood into 2-1/4-inch-wide strips along the length.

-- Remove all the hardware from the cabinet doors.
+2. Remove all the hardware from the cabinet doors.
 Sand the doors lightly to remove any dirt and gloss from the old finish.

-- Cut two of the plywood strips to the height of the door and apply wood glue to the back side of each.
-Align them so they are flush with the outer edge of the door as well as the top and bottom.
+4. Align the strips so they are flush with the outer edge of the door as well as the top and bottom.
 Secure them to the door with 5/8-inch brads.

-- Fill the nail holes on the strips.
+7. Fill the nail holes on the strips.
 Once the putty is dry, sand it down to create a flat edge all around the door.

-- Apply a coat of primer and two coats of finish paint to the doors before rehanging them.
+8. Apply a coat of primer and two coats of finish paint to the doors before rehanging them.

 Watch the video for details.